awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 When you use virtual hosted–style buckets with Secure Sockets Layer \(SSL\), the SSL wildcard certificate only matches buckets that don't contain periods\.
 To work around this, use HTTP or write your own certificate verification logic\.
 We recommend that you don't use periods \("\."\) in bucket names when using virtual hosted–style buckets\.

 **Amazon S3 bucket encryption**
-In order to send logs to your Amazon S3 bucket with encryption, encryption must be enabled on the bucket\.
+In order to send logs to your Amazon S3 bucket with encryption, encryption must be allowed on the bucket\.
 For more information about Amazon S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)\.

-**Customer\-managed key**
+**Customer managed key**
 If you're using a KMS key that you manage yourself to encrypt your bucket, then the IAM instance profile attached to your instances must have explicit permissions to read the key\.
 If you use an AWS managed key, the instance doesn't require this explicit permission\.
 For more information about providing the instance profile with access to use the key, see [Allows Key Users to Use the key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.

 Follow these steps to configure Session Manager to store session logs in an Amazon S3 bucket\.